joellkebret/HuntersTavern/README.md

 ![image](https://github.com/user-attachments/assets/49e32719-230b-49e7-81f7-571927445d7a)

 ## 🐞 Known Issues & Future Improvements
+- Add error page (specifically for the unincluded popular page)
 - Implement user contribution to add to the library of information.
 - Web scraper for popular social media posts related to hunter x hunter
 - Add profile pictures and an account section.